metablaster/WindowsFirewallRuleset/README.md

 own needs or contribution.
 - If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell language features.
-- To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience may behave really odd due to other project settings.
+- To navigate and edit code with VSCode `PSScriptAnalyzer` is requirement, otherwise editing experience may behave really odd due to various repository settings.
 - There are no hardware requirements but if you plan to write code recommendation is min.
 8GB of memory and SSD drive to comfortably work on project, otherwise to just deploy rules to your personal firewall less than that will work just fine.